 A 2008 study determined that men were more likely to develop prostate cancer if they were very sexually active in their twenties and thirties.
 The study also found no conclusive evidence that masturbation provide greater risk than intercourse.

-The Harvard study did not support the age-related findings from the 2008 study.
+The did not support the age-related findings from the 2008 study.
 It found no increased risk of prostate cancer related to age of ejaculation, though it did show that the benefits increase as a man ages.
 The Australian study demonstrated a reduced risk of prostate cancer if frequent ejaculation occurred during young adulthood.

 Ejaculation also doesn’t seem to provide protection against advanced or aggressive prostate cancer.